-Start by reevaluating your ideas behind customer nurturing and its direct tie to a modern organisation's revenue streams.
-A successful customer nurturing programme will help you build trusted relationships with a personalised, cross-channel experience that leads expect throughout the buying journey.
+Start by reevaluating your ideas behind customer nurturing and its direct tie to a modern organization’s revenue streams.
+A successful customer nurturing program will help you build trusted relationships with a personalized, cross-channel experience that leads expect throughout the buying journey.

 - Four elements of engaging customer nurturing

-In order to create a reciprocal relationship in which customers feel heard and understood, you'll need to address these key elements of an engaging customer nurture programme: trustworthiness, relevance, multi-channel communication, strategy and impact.
+In order to create a reciprocal relationship in which customers feel heard and understood, you’ll need to address these key elements of an engaging customer nurture program: trustworthiness, relevance, multi-channel communication, strategy, and impact.

 - Goal setting

-Creating a customer nurturing programme is a key step to optimising your marketing return on investment (ROI).
-To do this in a way that is accelerated, educational and engaging, you'll need to define exactly what you want to achieve across your current customer lifecycle process, in terms of your qualitative and quantitative objectives.
+Creating a customer nurturing program is a key step to optimizing your marketing return on investment (ROI).
+To do this in a way that is accelerated, educational, and engaging, you’ll need to define exactly what you want to achieve across your current customer lifecycle process, in terms of your qualitative and quantitative objectives.